“Food Service Safety Comprehensive Sample Exam I"

 Chapter 8-3

-99. Method of cooling food in which a container holding hot food is placed into a larger container of ice water.
+99. Method of cooling food in which a container holding hot food is

 A. Cold paddle